jistr/mobvious/README.md

 *This is just a very basic way of setting up Mobvious.
-If you want to detect tablets separately, or let the user manually switch between interface versions of your app, or do some funnier stuff, see sections Configuration and Detection Strategies.*
+If you want to detect tablets separately, or let the user manually switch between interface versions of your app, or do some funnier stuff, see sections Detection Process and Detection Strategies.*

-## Configuration
+## Detection Process

-TODO
+Mobvious uses an array of strategies to detect the device type.
+Strategies are evaluated in order of appearance in the array.
+Each strategy may or may not be successful in determining the device type.
+The result of the first successful strategy is used.
+If no strategy is successful, the implicit device type is used (defaults to `:desktop`, but this is configurable via `default_device_type` attribute in the `configure` block).

 ## Detection Strategies

-TODO
+### MobileESP

+### URL

+### Cookie

+### Writing Your Own